xrdocs/8000/_blogs/cisco-8000-platform-security.md

 _Figure 4 Cisco Trust Anchor Module and Trusted Platform Module_ {: .text-center}

-Originally developed to protect against counterfeiting and supply chain attacks, the Trust Anchor module is a tamper-resistant chip that provides secure onchip storage, random number generation (RNG) for encryption, and a secure unique device identity for authentication.
+Originally developed to protect against counterfeiting and supply chain attacks, the Trust Anchor Module is a tamper-resistant chip that provides secure onchip storage, random number generation (RNG) for encryption, and a secure unique device identity for authentication.

-During manufacturing phase, device identification is programmed into the TAm module.
+During manufacturing phase, device identification is programmed into the TAm.
 This is done with Secure Unique Device Identification (SUDI) certificate.
 SUDI is an extension of device identity as defined by IEEE 802.1 working group.
 802.1 AR standard defines a secure device identifier (DevID) as a cryptographic identity that is bound to a device and used to assert device identity.
 SUDI is permanently programmed into the TAm and logged by Cisco manufacturing server during system manufacturing and it is used for device authentication purposes.
 SUDI is an X.509 certificate which is globally unique per device.
 Cisco has a secure business-to-business network with its silicon, software and manufacturing partners.
 During manufacturing, critical system information such as SUDI is exchanged between suppliers and the Cisco back end process.

 ## Cisco Secure Boot and UEFI Secure Boot

 The hardware-anchored Secure Boot process is designed to ensure that only genuine, unmodified code is allowed to boot on the Cisco 8000 platform.
-It is anchored in hardware via TAm module, thus providing a very robust security framework as shown in Fig.5.
+It is anchored in hardware via TAm, thus providing a very robust security framework as shown in Fig.5.
 With the establishment of root of trust, secure boot monitors all stages of the boot process.

 ![cisco 8000 platform security 5.jpg]({{site.baseurl}}/images/cisco 8000 platform security 5.jpg)
 {: .align-center}